My Review of On the Run by Joanne Greenberg

 On the Run Cover

-I thought this would be one of those boring memoirs about a woman trying to work in a “man’s world.”
+If every story feels like a lie, you have a great book.
+I love all of Joanne Greenberg’s fiction, but I wasn’t sure how she’d do with a memoir.
+I thought On the Run would be one of those boring memoirs about a woman trying to work in a “man’s world.”
 It turned out to be a page-turner where every story feels like it can’t be true.
 Yet, it is.
 Nothing boring about this memoir at all.
 It’s like watching an action-adventure pic in text form.
 I loved it, and I recommend it to anybody looking for a history lesson, a story about a woman putting in 110% to get the respect of the men she worked with, and above all, an adventure story that will inspire you like a Shaw Brothers Kung Fu movie from the ’70s.

 A fire at a strip mall in Golden, Colorado circa 1982